butchler/My-Awesome-Blog/README.markdown

 So now we've fixed the issue with the layout HTML being duplicated everywhere, but there's one problem: in order to fix that problem, I had to sacrifice the page titles.
 Before, each page had a different `<title>` tag, specific to that page, like `<title>My Awesome Blog - About</title>` for the about page, `<title>My Awesome Blog - Archives</title>` for the archives page, and so on.
 But now, because each page is including the before.html file and because before.html just sets the `<title>` to My Awesome Blog, all of the page have the same title.
 In this case, it's not a very big issue, but it would still be nice to fix, and in a more complicated project you might need to do something similar if you have certain information that is different for each page.

-In order to fix this, I'm going to replace this line of code:
+In order to fix this, I'm going to replace this line that was at the beginning of each file:

 ```php
 <?php include 'path/to/includes/before.html'; ?>
 ```

-that was at the beginning of each file with this code:
+with this:

 ```php
 <?php